 - Being script language-independent, ActiveBatch allows users to select the extension for the language that they’re using, and will understand it and execute the script job accordingly.

 - With ActiveBatch, you can use prebuilt Job Steps to augment and wrap around a script.
-For example, you can pull in a pre-existing SQL Server Job Step and then insert a PowerShell script.
+For example, you can pull in a pre-existing SQL Server Job Step and then insert a PowerShell automation script.
 All of that could be followed by an application specific action such as starting an Informatica PowerCenter Job workflow of task.

 - Instead of storing scripts in a local or network folder, ActiveBatch can house them and serve as an additional layer of security.
 You can set advanced permissions to prevent unauthorized access and edits to the scripts.